includes a Global Process App, a special process app that contains only the

 and could be used across applications (for example, a Parts table).

-- Any design data associated with the auxiliary tables (for
+- Design data associated with the auxiliary tables (for

-example, Fields, Dependencies, Labels, Custom Forms, and Icons).
+example, Fields, Dependencies, Labels, Custom Forms, and Icons); however, you

 files) associated with the Global Application.

 - Custom strings associated with the Global Application.